brettinternet/brettinternet.github.io/content/find-a-job/_index.md

 to the changing development landscape with AI.
 I don't have delusions that I'm highly desirable or extremely competitive in a big, remote world.
 I'm proud of the work I've done with my current employer.
-However, every couple years I revisit the job market and casually interview to get a sense of the job market.
+However, every couple years I revisit the job market and casually interview to get a sense of the health of the industry.
 Here's what I've found.

 ## The Process